-Oklahoma received $190.7 million in Title I funding in FY 2019.
-Oklahoma City Public Schools received the largest Title I allocation, $29.0 million, followed by Tulsa Public Schools at $22.7 million.
-Two school districts – Darlington Public School and Moffett Public School – received no Title I funds.
+Oklahoma received $199.7 million in Title I funding in FY 2020.
+Oklahoma City Public Schools received the largest Title I allocation, $33.8 million, followed by Tulsa Public Schools at $22.6 million.
+One school district – Moffett Public School – received no Title I funds.
 In FY 2021, Oklahoma received $201.5 million in Title I funds but no district breakdown was available.